-The Coronavirus Job Retention Scheme online portal launched on 20 April 2020, with claims to be paid within 6 working days.
+The Coronavirus Job Retention Scheme online portal launched on 20 April 2020, with claims being paid within 6 working days.
 All UK employers, who cannot maintain their current workforce because their operations have been severely affected by Coronavirus, are eligible to claim financial support under the scheme.

 The guidance for employers contains a list of what will need to be provided when making a claim (see below), however it does not ask for evidence that the current workforce cannot be maintained due to operations being severely affected by coronavirus.
 It is therefore unclear as to what is required of employers in this regard.
 However, the guidance does state that HMRC reserve the right to retrospectively audit all aspects of a claim.

 The maximum grant will be calculated per employee and is the lower of: